patgunn1/summer-24-CNN-research/README.md

 # summer-24-CNN-research

-Repo containing code and summarising findings of my research into using CNNs for parameter estimation for Nicholson's Blowfly model.
+This repo contains all relevant files from my summer 2024 research into using 1D CNNs for parameter estimation in Nicholson's Blowfly model.
+I worked under the supervision of Dr Amanda Lenzi, and used ideas introduced in [Neural networks for parameter estimation in intractable models](https://www.sciencedirect.com/science/article/pii/S0167947323000737) by Lenzi et al.